 Biden vs. Trump: Capital Gains Taxes

 Capital gains refers to money investors make they sell an asset — for instance, a stock or bond — for more than they bought it for.
 Currently, these gains are taxed at a rate of up to 20%.
-Trump recently floated the notion of lowering this as part of what he calls a plan to lower overall middle class tax burdens.
+Trump had proposed the idea of lowering this as part of a plan that he said would lower overall middle class tax burdens.

 Biden, meanwhile, wants to stop treating capital gains differently from all other income.
 Short-term capital gains — gains on assets held for less than a year — are already taxed at normal income tax rates.
-But the plan Biden singles out taxpayers earning more than $1 million: For them, the plan aims to tax even their long-term capital gains — gains on assets held for more than a year — at the same rate as income earned through wages and bonuses.
+But Biden’s plan singles out taxpayers earning more than $1 million: For them, the plan aims to tax their long-term capital gains — gains on assets held for more than a year — at the same rate as income earned through wages and bonuses.
 For those who earn a lot of money through all streams each year, this could be a big change.
-For instance, if a person’s income places him in the top tax bracket already, any additional money he earn through capital gains would now be taxed at 39.6% under Biden’s plan, instead of at 20% under the current system (or perhaps even lower if Trump gets his way).
+For instance, if a taxpayer’s income is in the top tax bracket already, any additional money earned through capital gains would now be taxed at 39.6% under Biden’s plan, instead of at 20% under Trump’s tax act.

 Biden vs. Trump: Financial Transactions Tax

 Biden has expressed support for a financial transactions tax, but it is not part of the tax plan he has published.
-Trump has not issued any major public statements on a financial transactions tax, but given his general friendliness to the wealthy and the Republican Party’s ideological aversion to any new taxes, it seems reasonable to assume he does not support it.
+Trump did not issue any statements on a financial transactions tax, but following Republican party general ideology against raising taxes, it seems reasonable that he did not support it.

 Biden vs. Trump: Trade

-Trade may not impact individual consumers as directly as issues like tax rates and deductions, but the nation’s trade policies do end up impacting everyone at the end of the day.
-As such, t is worthwhile for the average voter to consider how each candidate approaches trade.
+Trade may not impact individual consumers as directly as tax rates and deductions, but the nation’s trade policies ultimately impact everyone.

-Biden, on the other hand, is a more traditional liberal free trader.
-He wants to work with American allies to combat the rise of China as an economic superpower rather than attempt to do it alone as Trump as done.
+Biden, on the other hand, wants to work with American allies to combat the rise of China as an economic superpower rather than attempt to do it alone as Trump had done.
 Biden has said he would renegotiate the TPP, potentially clearing the way for the U.S. to back into the pact.
 That, of course, might upset some of the economic populists who are already wary of the former vice president.

 Biden vs. Trump: Economic Winners and Losers

-Though its hard to look ahead and accurately predict exactly who will win and lose economically in a potential presidential administration, the policies laid out above do give us the ability to make some generalizations about who will do better under each potential president.
+Though its hard to look ahead and accurately predict exactly who will win and lose economically in a potential presidential administration, the policies laid out above do give us the ability to make some generalizations about who could do better under each president.

-Furthermore, with Trump not raising revenue, any expansion of social programs seems unlikely.
-Biden, meanwhile, plans to raise revenue that could potentially be used to expand on a number of social programs, including possibly creating a public option as part of the Affordable Care Act, which was his compromise position to expand access to healthcare while not creating a true single-payer healthcare system.
+Furthermore, Trump did not raise revenue, making any expansion of social programs unlikely.
+Biden, meanwhile, plans to raise revenue that could potentially be used to expand a number of social programs, including the possible expansion of healthcare through a public option as part of the Affordable Care Act.
+This is part of a compromise position to that could avoid creating a single-payer healthcare system.

 The Bottom Line

-The two candidates for the highest office in the U.S. have some stark differences on trade and economic issues.
+There are key policy differences between President Trump and President Biden.
 Generally, Trump’s approach is more beneficial to corporations and high earners, while Biden seeks to make these entities and people pay a bigger share of their wealth to the government.

-- If you think this election could impact your finances, consider finding a financial advisor.
-Finding a financial advisor doesn’t have to be hard.
+- Changes in the tax code could impact your finances.
+Consider working with a financial advisor to create a tax plan for your finances.
 SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors, get started now.